 About the vagina

-The vagina or birth canal is the opening through which menstrual fluid leaves a woman’s body and babies are born.
-It is connected to the cervix, which is the opening of the uterus or womb, and to the vulva, which are folds of skin around the vaginal opening.
+The vagina or birth canal is the opening through which menstrual blood leaves the body and babies are born.
+It is part of the female reproductive system.
+The vagina is connected to the cervix, which is the opening of the uterus or womb, and to the vulva, which are folds of skin around the vaginal opening.

 Usually, the vagina is in a collapsed position with its walls touching.
 The walls have many folds that allow the vagina to open and expand during sexual intercourse and vaginal childbirth.
 The vaginal lining is kept moist by mucus released from glands in the cervix.